The Best New Movies to Watch at Home This Weekend

 Below, discover four new movies you can watch at home this weekend, either on VOD or streaming for free.

-Loosely inspired by real-life table tennis icon Marty Reisman, Marty Supreme follows a young 1950s shoe salesman as he embarks on a journey to become the world’s best table tennis player.
-The Josh Safdie-directed sports-drama became available to watch at home via VOD on February 10.
+28 Years Later, the critically acclaimed 2025 installment in the hit horror franchise, continues in The Bone Temple as young Spike joins a cult-like gang and Dr. Kelson makes a world-altering discovery regarding the Rage Virus that has devastated the U.K.

-Where to watch Marty Supreme: Prime Video, Apple TV, Fandango at Home.
+Where to watch 28 Years Later: The Bone Temple: Prime Video, Apple TV, Fandango at Home.

-READ MORE: All the New Movie Trailers You Missed During Super Bowl LX